-In 2015, HMICFRS commissioned the counter-terrorism insight programme that considered the changing threat posed by terrorism and international terror groups in particular.
-This programme seeks to establish the areas of highest risk identified by both the public and law enforcement agencies for counter-terrorism policing.
+In 2015, HMICFRS commissioned its counter-terrorism insight programme, which considers the changing threats posed by terrorism and international terror groups.
+This programme seeks to establish the areas of highest risk identified by both the public and law enforcement agencies.

-The findings from this work have shaped HMICFRS’s counter-terrorism work from 2016/17 onwards, leading to a series of counter-terrorism (CT) policing inspections.
+The findings from this programme have shaped HMICFRS’s counter-terrorism (CT) work, leading to a series of CT policing inspections.

-HMICFRS’s work on counter-terrorism is designed to identify best practice and help improve CT policing and the management of risk at the highest levels.
+HMICFRS’s work on CT policing is designed to identify best practice, and help improve CT policing and the management of risk at the highest levels.

-To date, we have inspected 4 areas of counter-terrorism:
+To date, we have inspected four areas of counter-terrorism:

 - CT1: An inspection of police counter-terrorism commanders – 2016.